alvin677/KingsUI/README.md

 });
 ```

-Making a section for elements, on the window:
+Making a "section" for elements, on the window.
+It is basically just a space with a more transparent text:
 ```lua
 -- .newCategory(window, tab, title)
 Kings.newCategory(gg, "main", "template elements");